Epicor® Quick Searches

-What is a Quick Search: It is a BAQ that the user can manipulate by entering in parameters.
-Works similarly to a BAQ Report or a Crystal Report, but is used EXCLUSIVELY as a search tool.
+A quick search is a BAQ that the user can manipulate by entering in parameters.
+It works similarly to a BAQ Report or a Crystal Report, but is used EXCLUSIVELY as a search tool.

-When to develop a Quick Search: When the user wants a BAQ to display them data after entering in parameters.
+It is best to develop a Quick Search when the user wants a BAQ to display data after entering in parameters.

-Wherever there is a ‘searchable button’ you can create a Quick Search.
-For example on the Customer Maintenance Screen there is a button “Customer.”
+Wherever there is a ‘searchable button’ you can create an Epicor® Quick Search.
+For example, on the Customer Maintenance Screen there is a button labeled “Customer.”
 After pressing it a “Customer Search” window will open up.
 There, you will see several tabs, one of which is “Quick Search.”
 When finished, this is where the Quick Search will appear.

-Before starting your Quick Search (QS), you must ask the user WHERE they want the quick search to operate.
-The application name, AND the field/button they want the QS to appear.
-For this example, the user wants a “Customer Search” in the Customer Maintenance screen.
+Before starting your Quick Search (QS), you must ask the user WHERE they want the quick search to operate, the application name, AND the field/button where they want the QS to appear.
+For this example, the user would want a “Customer Search” in the Customer Maintenance screen.

-Open the application the user wants the QS to appear.
-Then click on Help à field help, make sure that “Technical Details” is highlighted, and click on the field next to the searchbutton.
+To start creating a QS, open the application where the user wants the QS to appear.
+Then click on Help à field help, make sure that “Technical Details” is highlighted, and click on the field next to the search button.
 This should be the field that the search button ‘feeds’ (more on ‘should’ later).
-In field help you will see the table.field that is associated to this box; make a note of the table.field because you will use this later (exa Customer.CustID).
+In field help, you will see the table.field that is associated to this box.
+Make a note of the table.field because you will use this later (exa Customer.CustID).
 This is the ‘Key’ your QS will use.

 There are two applications involved in creating a quick search: the BAQ Designer and Quick Search Maintenance.